 Your child may also have imaging tests.
-These can show the extent of damage to the
+These can show how much damage the bones have.

-- CT scan.
-This uses a series of x-rays and a computer to make detailed images of bones, muscles,
+CT scan.
+This test uses a series of X-rays and a computer to make detailed images of bones,

-- Bone scan.
-This uses a small amount of radiation to highlight the bones in a scanner.
+Bone scan.
+This test uses a small amount of radiation to highlight the bones in a scanner.